bixod/.github/profile/README.md

 ## The Mission

-À la carte model services focussing on the productionisation of AI business models.
+À la carte model services focussed on productionisation of artificial intelligence.

 ## Founders